Skip to content

 • Required: Check this box if the field must always have a value

-3. Click "Save" to create the field
+3. Click Create to save the field

 Field Types Explained